 From the article titled, Cholesterol Drugs for People 75 and Older:

-Statins have risks: “Compared to younger adults, older adults are more likely to suffer serious side effects from using statins.
+Statins have risks: “Compared to younger adults, older adults are more likely to suffer serious from using statins.
 Statins can cause muscle problems, such as aches, pains, or weakness.
 Rarely, there can be a severe form of muscle breakdown.

 In older adults, statins can also cause: